Skip To Main Content text.skipToNavigation

 Comfort

-One of the most important things when it comes to getting a good night's sleep is having a comfortable bed.
-It’s important to ensure your bed’s as comfortable as possible while you’re pregnant.
+A comfortable mattress is essential for getting a good night's sleep.
+Ensure yours is as cozy as possible during pregnancy and that it’s the right one for you.
 Consider using extra pillows, soft sheets and making sure you’ve plenty of room to spread your arms and legs.

 Changing sleeping position

 As an expectant mum you may find it becomes more uncomfortable for you to sleep on your stomach the further along you are in your pregnancy.
-And sleeping on your back when you’re pregnant can lead to backaches, breathing issues, hemorrhoids and low blood pressure, according to the American Pregnancy Association.
+And sleeping on your back when you’re pregnant can lead to backaches, breathing issues, haemorrhiods and low blood pressure, as highlighted by the American Pregnancy Association.
 For this reason, it’s commonly recommended to sleep on your side.

 Sleep tips for expectant mothers